William G. Cansdale Jr. resigned Monday night as Lancaster's mayor to accept an appointment as the village's superintendent of public works.

 The trustees appointed Deputy Mayor Paul M. Maute to fill the remainder of Cansdale's mayoral term, which runs through March.
 They now must decide whether to appoint someone to fill the vacant trustee's position on the Village Board or wait for it to be filled in the March election.

-The appointment was not listed on the printed agenda for Monday's Village Board meeting.
+The appointment was not on the printed agenda for Monday's board meeting.
 Cansdale said afterward that the resolution wasn't added to the agenda ahead of time because trustees and village officials were working out the legal issues up until the last minute.